 Last week, CAGJ Organizing Director Simone Adler arrived in Kenya, starting off our AGRA Watch trip aimed at strengthening the next phase of our international organizing.
-Over the week-end Simone Adler, Heather Day and Bill Aal have participated in the Alliance for Food Sovereignty in Africa Food Systems Conference, and we are excited to participate in AFSA’s General Assembly tomorrow.
+Over the week-end Simone was joined by Heather Day and Bill Aal in Senegal, to participate in the Alliance for Food Sovereignty in Africa Food Systems Conference, and we are excited to participate in AFSA’s General Assembly tomorrow.

 Our longtime partner, Daniel Maingi of the Kenya Food Alliance welcomed Simone to Kenya.
 He organized meetings with small-scale agroecology farmers, food sovereignty activists in the movement, as well as trips to see the impact of corporatized agriculture, ongoing colonialism and land grabs, and the small-scale farming that is demonstrating solutions to hunger, poverty, and climate change.